breakfast-studio/lunchboxjs/docs/core/index.md

 const material = new THREE.MeshBasicMaterial({ color: 0xffff00 })
 // combine geometry + material in mesh const mesh = new THREE.Mesh(geometry, material)

+// create a scene...
+const scene = new THREE.Scene()
-// add that mesh to the scene (assuming you've created a scene) scene.add(mesh)
+// ... and add the mesh to the scene scene.add(mesh)
 ```